Study chemical and biological engineering

 Chemical engineering at the University of Sheffield

-Sheffield’s Department of Chemical and Biological Engineering ranks 8th in the UK (The Guardian University Guide 2022).
+Sheffield’s Department of Chemical and Biological Engineering ranks 11th in the UK (The Times and Sunday Times University Guide 2023).
 One of the UK’s largest departments for Chemical Engineering, it tackles major world challenges, including disease and clean energy.

 Learning takes place in the £81m Diamond building, which has state-of-the-art laboratories.
 These include a fluid mechanics lab, a thermodynamics lab and an analytics lab.
 At the Diamond Pilot Plant, you’ll use large scale process equipment that prepares you for industry.